KevSed/web-hackathon/README.md

 # web-hackathon-tutorial
-Build a To-Do-List application using flask / bootstrap / vue
+Build a stackoverflow for poor people application using flask / bootstrap / vue